hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 public: true
 layout: ../../layouts/BlogPost.astro
 ---
 Airbyte has quickly become one of the most popular data ingestion tools on the market and it's easy to understand why once you start to get familiar with the tool.
-Airbyte has hundreds of connectors out of the box, and for any that don’t exist, there's the option to create your own.
+Airbyte has hundreds of connectors out of the box, and for the connectors that don't exist, you have the option to create your own.

-Although Airbyte started out as open-source I would not classify it as fully open-source today.
-But it is highly flexible and compared to other competitors like Fivetran and Stitch it's the tool to use for data ingestion in my opinion.

 In this post I will cover how to deploy Airbyte to a Compute Engine instance in Google Cloud Platform.
-The aim is to help you get started as seamlessly as possible and we'll work through the practical example of installing Airbyte as explained in their documentation here, using Terraform to provision everything in Google Cloud.
+The goal is to help you get started as seamlessly as possible and we'll work through the practical example of installing Airbyte as explained in their documentation [here](https://docs.airbyte.com/deploying-airbyte/on-gcp-compute-engine/), using Terraform to provision everything in Google Cloud.

-The benefit of using Terraform to provision your deployment is that the work you put in will be easily replicable for anyone else who needs it.
+The benefit of using Terraform to provision your deployment is that the work you put in will be easily replicable for anyone else who wants to do the same setup.

-The Airbyte documentation is very thorough and runs through the process of deploying Airbyte via any of the usual means (AWS, Azure, Google Cloud Platform, Kubernetes etc.).
+If you've ever tried to setup Airbyte you know that it's very easy to do and requires zero effort just to get started if you just follow the documentation from start to finish, no matter what method/ provider you choose (AWS, Azure, Google Cloud Platform, Kubernetes etc.).

-But using a free tool comes with the responsibility of deploying the service to our own environment and Airbytes documentation doesn't go trough all aspects of deploying the tool to your chosen cloud provider.
+But using a free tool comes with the responsibility of deploying the service to your own environment and Airbytes documentation doesn't go trough all aspects of deploying the tool.
+Especially the security aspect of running Airbyte on a server which is left to the user to interpret themselves.

-If you've ever tried to setup Airbyte on Google Cloud you know that it's very easy to do and requires zero effort just to get started if you just follow the documentation from start to finish.
-But you have surely found yourself wondering what you should do next when you see this message at the end of the [documentation](https://docs.airbyte.com/deploying-airbyte/on-gcp-compute-engine/):
+If this is your first time setting up Airbyte maybe you will find yourself wondering what you should do next when you see this message at the end of the documentation:

 ![Screenshot 2023-10-03 at 11.17.22](/posts/deploy-airbyte-with-terraform-on-google-cloud-platform_screenshot-2023-10-03-at-11-17-22.jpg)
 The steps shown in the documentation is not meant to show how you get a production ready Airbyte instance up and running.
 It only goes trough how you get Airbyte up and running on a VM in the cloud and that is exactly why you should proceed with caution before running your Airbyte installation on a publicly exposed VM.